GAGGIUINO/gaggiuino.github.io/docs/README.md

   Decide how to integrate the control system with your espresso machine.
 It can either be [integrated into the stock wiring](guides-stm32/3pln-stock-wiring-integration.md) with a few jumpers (less wiring, but sometimes more confusing) or the stock wiring can be replaced with a [custom wiring harness](guides-stm32/3pln-custom-wiring.md) (more work, but results in a clean, straightforward install).
 It is recommended that you check the *notes* in the [Compatibility Table](#compatibility) for your machine and and read through the instructions before deciding.

   If you're building Gen 3, decide which interface option you prefer.
-Currently there is a 4.3" IPS [touchscreen](guides/interface-screen.md) (embedded and web UI) with 3 mounting options.
-A headless option (web UI only) is in development.
+For an on-machine (embedded) and web UI, select the 4.3" IPS [touchscreen](guides/interface-screen.md) and one of its mounting options.
+For a "stealth" install with web UI only, select the [headless](guides/interface-headless.md) PCB.

 3. **Select and Order Components**